A lecture in Persian

 This event is made possible with the generous support of Farhang Foundation

-Co-sponsored by the UCLA Center on Near Eastern Studies
+Co-sponsored by the UCLA Center for Near Eastern Studies